Deep Learning Based 3D Segmentation: A Survey: Applications

-\subsubsection{3D semantic map construction}
+\subsection{3D Semantic Map Construction}

 Unmanned systems do not just need to avoid obstacles but also need to establish a deeper understanding of the scene such as object parsing, self localization etc. To facilitate such tasks, unmanned systems build a 3D semantic map of the scene which includes two key problems: geometric reconstruction and semantic segmentation.
 3D scene reconstruction has conventionally relied on simultaneous localization and mapping system (SLAM) to obtain a 3D map without semantic information.
-This is followed by 2D semantic segmentation with a 2D-CNN and then the 2D labels are transferred to the 3D map following an optimization (e.g. conditional random field) to obtain a 3D semantic map \cite{yang2017semantic}.
-This common pipeline does not guarantee high performance of 3D semantic maps in complex, large-scale, and dynamic scenes.
-Efforts have been made to enhance the robustness using association information exploitation from multiple frames, multi-model fusion and novel post-processing operations.
-These efforts are explained below.
+This is followed by semantic segmentation.
+3D semantic map construction can be appropriate to categorize into non-real-time approaches and real-time approaches.